I have years of

 and 1960's.
 Adding to the confusion, like most cartoonists (although this title

 doesn't apply past the early 1920's!)
-Walt also had a printed, or Roman signature which he
+Walt also had a printed, or Roman

 used occasionally throughout his life.
 This is the signature that looks similar to